 My adventures with the chilli began when I was a student in Moscow during the bleak Soviet period.
 The only vegetable you saw there was the symbol of working-class pride—the humble cabbage.
 Huge football-sized cabbages, pale and translucent as jade, were served to us everyday for lunch and dinner, either boiled, baked in lard or burnt crisp.
 The burnt dish was the best since we could not taste the cabbage at all in the cinders, especially if you added lots of salt and pepper.
 A bit of tomato ketchup would have helped, but those were the days when the Russians hated all things American and ketchup was a bad word and you could be fined for uttering it.

 As I ate this burnt offering which the fertile land of Mother Russia had produced, I would remember my grandmother’s finely shredded green cabbage dish served with hot poories.
 Tears would roll down my cheeks as I recalled the single green chilli sitting on top of the delicious cabbage like a tiny emerald glittering on a crown.
 My fellow students thought I was crying because I loved the Soviet cabbage so much and would generously heap more on my plate.
 Then, one day, I told them the truth.
-I can last about three days without tasting a green chilli but after that I am like a demented person.

 ‘Chillies … you want chillies?’ asked my roommate, a lovely dark-eyed girl from Georgia.
 ‘I will get you some.
 My grandmother grows them in the Kalkhos (a collective farm).
 She is not allowed to, but she grows them all the same.’